jank-lang/jank-lang.org/resources/src/blog/2023-04-07-ray-tracing.md

 code out of the box.

 There's a lot more which jank could do in order to drop this time further.
-We already mentioned tracking `let` bindings so we could unbox them.
+We already mentioned tracking `let` bindings, so we could unbox them.
 Each jank-defined function, right now, is limited to accepting `object_ptr` inputs and returning one `object_ptr` output.
 Also, my benchmarking has shown that trying to mimic Clojure's Java hierarchy in C++ is just not going to pan out well, so a